upaternostro/ansible-role-tomcat-multi/README.md

           - "0.0.0.0/0"

 List of source ports where connection are accepted for https connections.
 This time only firewalld is supported.
 The default values are 0.0.0.0/0 means all connection is accepted.
 This should narrowed.

+        https_compression_mime_types: 'text/html,text/xml,text/css,text/javascript,application/x-javascript,application/javascript,text/plain'

+Tomcat http connection compressed MIME-types.

+        https_compression: true

+Tomcat http connection compressed content enable/disable.

+        https_compression_min_size: 256

+Tomcat http connection min compressed file size.

+        https_compression_nocompress_user_agent: ''

+Tomcat http connection must be uncompressed for these browser user agents.

+#### Java Keystore file

+    https_certificate_keystore_file: ''

+The pathname of the keystore file where you have stored the server certificate and key to be loaded.
+By default, the pathname is the file .keystore in the operating system home directory of the user that is running Tomcat.
+If your keystoreType doesn't need a file use "" (empty string) or NONE for this parameter.
+Relative paths will be resolved against $CATALINA_BASE.
+A URI may also be used for this attribute.
+When using a domain keystore (keystoreType of DKS), this parameter should be the URI to the domain keystore.
+For example: conf/localhost-rsa.jks

+OR

+### OpenSSL PKI

+    https_certificate_key_file: ''

+OpenSSL only.
+Name of the file that contains the server private key.
+The format is PEM-encoded.
+The default value is the value of certificateFile and in this case both certificate and private key have to be in this file (NOT RECOMMENDED).
+Relative paths will be resolved against $CATALINA_BASE.
+For example: conf/localhost-rsa-key.pem

+    https_certificate_file: ''

+OpenSSL only.
+Name of the file that contains the concatenated certificates for the trusted certificate authorities.
+The format is PEM-encoded.
+Relative paths will be resolved against $CATALINA_BASE.
+For example: conf/localhost-rsa-cert.pem

+    https_certificate_chain_file: ''

+OpenSLL only Name of the file that contains the certificate chain associated with the server certificate used.
+The format is PEM-encoded.
+Relative paths will be resolved against $CATALINA_BASE.
+The certificate chain used for Tomcat should not include the server certificate as its first element.
+Note that when using more than one certificate for different types, they all must use the same certificate chain.
+For example conf/localhost-rsa-chain.pem

+### Additional ports and capabilities

         jmx_port: 48080